-Once a will is processed (probated) it becomes a public record and many Wills both pre 1858 and after have been indexed and these indexes placed online.
+Once a will is processed (probated) it becomes a public record and many Wills (from before and after 1858) have been indexed, and these indexes placed online.
 To learn more see below.

 Pre 1858 the Church of Ireland was responsible for the proving of Wills and the administration of probate.
 This was dealt with via the Diocesan Court.
 However, if the estate was worth more than 5 pounds or property was located in more than one diocese this was handled by the the Prerogative Court of the Archbishop of Armagh.

 The Public Records Office of Northern Ireland has a searchable index to pre-1858 Wills and a selection of diocesan Will and administration bond indexes.